Restorative Dental Procedures:

-North East Dental Arts provides comprehensive restorative dentistry for patients who suffer from common oral health problems that require professional care.
-Dr. Nuhfer and her staff are experienced professionals in the diagnosis and treatment of conditions effecting the teeth, gums and maxillofacial (jaw and face) portions of the body.
+North East Dental Arts provides comprehensive restorative dentistry for patients with oral health problems that require professional care.
+Dr. Nuhfer and her staff are experienced at treating a multitude of dental conditions affecting the face and jaw (maxillofacial).
+Common restorative procedures include, but are not limited to:

-Filings are the most common type of dental restoration.
-Teeth can be filled with gold, silver amalgam, or tooth-colored plastic and glass materials called composite resin fillings.
-The location and extent of the decay, cost of filling material, patients' insurance coverage and Dr. Nuhfer’s recommendation will assist in determining the type of filling best for you.
+Filings are perhaps the most common type of restorative dental procedure.
+Teeth can be filled with silver amalgam or tooth-colored composite resin.
+Depending on the location and extent of the decay, Our doctors will make a recommendation as to what filling will work best for your needs.

 Root Canal Therapy

-When a tooth is broken or has very large decay, the nerve, also called dental pulp, can become infected and cause severe pain.
-Without treatment, the nerve will eventually die and the infection can spread to other teeth.
-Root canal therapy is a procedure designed to save damaged teeth and restore their strength, function and appearance.
+When a tooth is broken or has extensive decay, the nerve (also called dental pulp) can become infected and may cause severe pain.
+Without treatment, the nerve will eventually die, and the infection can spread in the body.
+Before this occurs, root canal therapy is recommended to save the damaged tooth as well as restore tooth strength, function, and appearance.

-Dr. Nuhfer recommends regular semi-annual dental visits to diagnose and treat oral health problems as soon as possible.
+Our doctors recommend regular dental, usually semi-annual visits to diagnose and treat oral health problems as soon as possible.
 With early detection, patients can enjoy many advantages of restorative dental procedures which include improved appearance, speech, comfort and reduced financial cost considerations.

-Dr. Nuhfer believes that it is very important for patients to be part of the decision for their dental treatment.
-She will take the time to explain treatment plans including risks that are associated with undergoing or not undergoing recommended treatment plans, time involved and financial options.
+Our doctors believe that it is essential for patients to be part of the decision for their dental treatment.
+We will take the time to explain treatment plans including risks that are associated with undergoing or not undergoing recommended treatment plans, time involved and financial options.